Healing by the water, for the water, and through the water.

 No experience necessary.
 Exercises are simple and can be easily learned.
 Participate while either seated or standing.
 Beginners, monkey minds, and fidgeters are welcome.

 Healing with Qigong

-The Healing Waters Qigong practice group is rooted in Spring Forest Qigong.
+Healing Waters Qigong is a Spring Forest Qigong practice group.
 Here is a brief introduction of qigong and why it works.

 Qigong (pronounced “chee gong”) is a way of working (gong) with the energy of life (qi).